MicrosoftDocs/learn/learn-pr/student-evangelism/object-detection-iot-edge-live-video-analytics/includes/12-exercise-bring-ai-model-deploy-solution.md

    [![The illustration shows overview page of virtual machine.](../media/vm-overview.png)](../media/vm-overview.png#lightbox)

-3. When you connect to Vision on Edge solution, click on the Home page.
+3. When you connect to Vision on Edge solution, select the Home page.

    [![The illustration shows edge solution.](../media/vision-on-edge.png)](../media/vision-on-edge.png#lightbox)